 What's the best bike pannier for bike touring, commuting, or bombing around town?
-To find out, we analyzed ten of the most reputable panniers during a multi-month test.
+To find out, we analyzed thirteen of the most reputable panniers during a multi-month test that started in the Chugach and ended in the Sierra.
 By the end, we had a pretty good idea of what to look for in a quality pannier.
 Thus, we wrote this article to help you understand what qualities you should pay attention to while shopping for a new bike bag.

 Why do you Need Bike Panniers?

 It could be argued that bicycles are still the most efficient form of human-powered travel.
 Ever since their introduction 200 years ago, folks have been finding new ways to use their bikes as tools for travel and leisure.
 Not surprisingly, cyclists have found lots of clever ways to turn their bikes into beasts of burden.
 Baskets, racks, trailers, and even extended frames have all given bikes greater utility to haul more than just their operators.
 Though, panniers are a unique fusion that offers more than just utility on the bike—giving cyclists the option to take their gear on the go.

 Bike panniers allow cyclists of all creeds and ability levels to schlep their trappings comfortably while on-the-saddle.
 They're more practical for cyclists than backpacks because they enable you to pedal without the nagging weight pull at your shoulders; providing a much more comfortable ride and increasing stamina via a more bio-mechanically efficient position.
 A well-designed pannier will also allow you to quickly switch into pedestrian mode by removing it from the rack and carrying it on your person via a sling-style strap or full-on backpack shoulder straps.
 If you're apt to use your bike to travel, commute, or run errands around town, then a pannier will offer you great utility in getting to your destinations comfortably with gear in tow.